As the holidays approach, there’s no better time to freak out about next year’s partner marketing strategy than now. Don’t sweat. We’re here to help.

 Goals to consider include:

-- Short-term or long-term: Are you building an affiliate marketing strategy for an upcoming product launch (a one-off and/or short-term approach) or for ongoing customer acquisition and sales?
+- Short-term or long-term: Are you building an affiliate or partner marketing strategy for an upcoming product launch (a one-off and/or short-term approach) or for ongoing customer acquisition and sales?

-- Target customer: Who is your ideal customer in your affiliate marketing program?
+- Target customer: Who is your ideal customer in your partner program?
 Are you attempting to get new customers, or re-engage old ones?
-Are you trying to get customers from a competitor or a new source, or improve conversion with can audience you have been targeting for a while?
+Are you trying to get customers from a competitor or a new source, or improve conversion with an audience you have been targeting for a while?

 - Specific outcome: What would you like your affiliate marketing campaign to produce?
 Is it new customers, email subscribers, app downloads, or something else altogether?